Overview

 Pros:

-By using Visual FoxPro you have access to the full development environment using the editor debugger and all of your existing Visual FoxPro tools to build and generate code quickly.
+By using Visual FoxPro you have access to the full development environment using the editor debugger and all of your existing Visual FoxPro tools to build and generate code quickly.- Excellent performance

 The Visual FoxPro data engine is still the fastest way to access data by a huge margin.
 Unless the amount data in question is gigantic VFP will outperform even SQL servers by a wide margin in most cases.